CNES/demcompare/README.md

 ## Install

-This package can be install through the following commands:
+This package can be installed through the following commands:
 ```
     cd demcompare
     pip install .
 ```

-Be careful : `Demcompare` needs `rasterio` which needs GDAL.
+Be careful : `demcompare` needs `rasterio` which needs GDAL.
 Follow [Rasterio installation](https://rasterio.readthedocs.io/en/latest/installation.html#) depending on your platform

-If global autocompletion is not configured, please use to have completion :
+If global autocompletion is not configured in your environment, please use the following command to have completion:
 ```
 eval "$(register-python-argcomplete demcompare)"
 ```